Phase II Methyltransferase Detoxification Enzymes and Methylation Capacity

 A cell’s methylation capacity is defined as the ratio of S-adenosylmethionine (SAM) to S-adenosylhomocysteine (SAH).
-A ratio of <4 indicates an impaired methylation capacity, which could result from a decrease in SAM level (universal methyl donor) or an elevated SAH, a potent methyltransferase inhibitor.
-An increase in SAH level is detrimental to methylation pathway as it inhibits methyltransferases involved in methylation and methyltransferases involved in phase II enzyme and creatine synthesis (e.g. COMT and GAMT), among others.
+A ratio of less than four indicates an impaired methylation capacity, which could result from a decrease in SAM level (universal methyl donor) or an elevated SAH, a potent methyltransferase inhibitor.
+An increase in SAH level is detrimental to methylation pathway as it inhibits methyltransferases involved in methylation, and methyltransferases involved in phase II enzyme and creatine synthesis (e.g. COMT and GAMT), among others.
 Figure 1 lists all vital nutrients required to maintain a healthy methylation.
-Deficiency in any of these key nutrients would affect methylation capacity and hence ability to provide methyl group to phase II methyltransferases affecting toxins removal, estrogen detox, and creatine synthesis.
+Deficiency in any of these key nutrients would affect methylation capacity and hence ability to provide methyl group to phase II methyltransferases affecting toxin removal, estrogen detox, and creatine synthesis.

-Glycine is the amino acid that is most frequently conjugated to toxins in human.
+Glycine is the amino acid that is most frequently conjugated to toxins in humans.
 Glycine is also in high demand for creatine synthesis in vegetarians, vegans, and omnivores with low intake of red meat (creatine level is low in chicken and fish and is not enough to replenish creatine stores).
-During detoxification regimens, toxins stored in fat tissues are mobilized and activated by CYP450 enzymes to intermediate substances, and hence the demand for glycine by phase II enzymes increases.
+During detoxification regimens, toxins stored in fat tissues are mobilized and activated by cytochrome P450 (CYP450) enzymes to intermediate substances, and hence the demand for glycine by phase II enzymes increases.